Home

 4. Calculate expenses.
 Look at everything your company has to pay to stay in business, including rent, advertising costs, and employee salaries.
 Subtract this amount from gross profit to determine total operating revenue.

 Try downloading our profit and loss statement template.
-Use the template instructions in the excel file to get started.
+Use the template instructions in the Excel file to get started.

 Types of P&L statements